jwakely/ustl/README.md

 to get those space savings twenty years ago.
 So when I ask you to just use the standard library, I really do mean it!

+If you are using uSTL for its non-standard features or because you find it better fits your way of thinking, consider converting to [cwiclo](https://github.com/msharov/cwiclo), which is what I am currently developing for this purpose.
+It has no documentation at present, but if you like uSTL, cwiclo lets you do things more or less the same way.
+And I use it myself, so it will actually continue being supported.

 ## Installation

 The only dependency is a C++ compiler, gcc 5 or clang 3.6.